marcqualie/mongominify/README.md

 ### Usage

-I designed the usage pattern to math the native Mongo PHP driver as close as possible so it's a drop in replacement.
+I designed the usage pattern to match the native Mongo PHP driver as close as possible so it's a drop in replacement.
 Nearly all actions are transparent to the application and based around the schema you specify.

 ```php
 // Connect in the same way you would with the native driver